loda-lang/loda-programs/programs/oeis/list2.md

 * [A219167](http://oeis.org/A219167) ([L19 program](219/A219167.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or vertical neighbors in a random, but sorted with lexicographically nondecreasing rows and columns, 0..2 n X 2 array.
 * [A219190](http://oeis.org/A219190) ([L07 program](219/A219190.asm)): Numbers of the form n*(5*n+1), where n = 0,-1,1,-2,2,-3,3,...
 * [A219191](http://oeis.org/A219191) ([L08 program](219/A219191.asm)): Numbers of the form k*(7*k+1), where k = 0,-1,1,-2,2,-3,3,...
+* [A219211](http://oeis.org/A219211) ([L52 program](219/A219211.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal, vertical, diagonal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and columns, 0..2 n X 2 array.
 * [A219227](http://oeis.org/A219227) ([L09 program](219/A219227.asm)): a(n) is the sum of n addends nested as follows: floor(f(floor(f(...(n)...)))) where f(x) = x^(1/3).
 * [A219257](http://oeis.org/A219257) ([L16 program](219/A219257.asm)): Numbers k such that 11*k+1 is a square.
 * [A219258](http://oeis.org/A219258) ([L15 program](219/A219258.asm)): Numbers k such that 27*k+1 is a square.